 As part of a fourth generation Napa Valley family, a career in the wine business was imminent for Tracy, whose great grandparents immigrated to St. Helena in the early 1900s.
 The family became a vital part of the burgeoning wine industry and community.
 Tracy’s grandfather went on to start one of the first construction companies in the area, building roads and clearing vineyard properties for many of the town’s first wineries.

 Small town life and friendships played a fortuitous role in Tracy’s future.
 Her father Larry worked with Sam Baxter’s dad, Phil, at Rutherford Hill winery in the late 70s, right as the Napa Valley wine industry was starting to take off.

 Decades later, it was no surprise when Sam turned to Tracy to help with the development and growth of Terra Valentine’s wine club and social media programs.
 With past posts at local spots like Acme Fine Wines, Hourglass, and The Ranch, and her family’s fruitful past,

 the wine biz was in her blood.
-In 2013, Tracy was promoted to General Manager of Terra Valentine, where she is thrilled to be a part of the winery’s next chapter, which includes Sam and Angela Baxter at the helm, and the opening of a new tasting room off a quiet country lane in St. Helena.
+In 2013, Tracy was promoted to General Manager of Terra Valentine, where she is thrilled to be a part of the winery’s next chapter, which includes Sam and Angela Baxter at the helm, and the opening of a new property off of Spring Mountain Road in St. Helena.
 Whenever Tracy is not working she can be found roaming the valley with her lab mixes Lucy and Lily.